- - - - - - - - - - -

 o Only one time out of twenty-two in the New King James Version.

-o None in The New International Version and most others translations.
+o None in The New International Version and many other translations.

-(23) Genesis 32:30 "My life (nehphesh--"living beings") is preserved" King James Version.
-Most translations use "life" in this passage for an immortal soul could not perish and would not need to be preserved.
+(23) Genesis 32:30 "My LIFE (nehphesh–"living beings") is preserved" King James Version.
+Most translations use "life" in this passage for the translators believed an immortal soul could not perish and would not need to be preserved.

 (24) Genesis 34:3